microbuilder/LPC11U_LPC13U_CodeBase/src/drivers/filters/iir/README.md

 You can confirm this by running the two python scripts, iir_i_noisysine_test.py (for integer math) and iir_f_noisysine_test.py (for floating point math).

 The floating point version is run with an alpha of 0.015625, which corresponds to an alpha of 4 in the integer version (4/256).
-As you can see in the two images below, the limitations of the fixed point math with a small alpha mean that it peaks at arounf 93% of the new value, whereas the floating point version has a smooth curve and hits 99.9% of the new value at around 439 samples:
+As you can see in the two images below, the limitations of the integer math with a small alpha mean that it peaks at around 93% of the new value, whereas the floating point version has a smooth curve and hits 99.9% of the new value at around 439 samples:

 ![Integer IIR Response - Alpha 0.015625](images/integer_response_alpha_4.png?raw=true)
 ![Floaing Points IIR Response - Alpha 0.015625](images/float_response_alpha_0_015625.png?raw=true)

 This advantage, of course, comes at a price, and the floating point math takes more clock cycles for the MCU to calculate, and floating point values are inherently 'lossy'.

-The choice between integer and floating point math will be based on your requirements, and how 'heavy' a filter you require, but you can use the python scripts in this folder to test different values on both integer and floating point implementations of the filter.
+The choice between integer and floating point math will ultimately be based on your requirements, and how 'heavy' a filter you require, but you can use the python scripts in this folder to test different values on both integer and floating point implementations of the filter.

 ## How Do I Use This Code? ##